These rules were last updated on September 14, 2022. Changes as of that date are highlighted.

 If the clues of a question (at the point at which a player buzzed) do not uniquely specify an answer and the player gave an answer different than the one that was intended, then the resolution is based on when the buzz occurred:

-- If the player buzzed prior to the end of the first sentence of the question, the response shall be treated as incorrect.
-That is, players may not protest that they gave an answer that was “correct when they buzzed” during the first sentence of the question.
+- If the player buzzed prior to the end of the first sentence of the question, the response shall be evaluated as if the buzz had occurred at the end of the first sentence.
+That is, a protest that an answer during the first sentence was “correct when the player buzzed” will be unsuccessful if the rest of the first sentence would have ruled out that answer, but will be successful if the rest of the first sentence failed to rule out that answer.

 - If the player buzzed after the end of the first sentence, the response shall be accepted if it is correct (for all the clues that had been read) and precise.